SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: Abstract

 \section{Abstract}

-Existing satellite video tracking methods often struggle with generalization, requiring scenario-specific training to achieve satisfactory performance, and are prone to track loss in the presence of occlusion.
-To address these challenges, we propose SatSAM2, a zero-shot satellite video tracker built on SAM2, designed to adapt foundation models to the remote sensing domain.
-SatSAM2 introduces two core modules: a Kalman Filter-based Constrained Motion Module (KFCMM) to exploit temporal motion cues and suppress drift, and a Motion-Constrained State Machine (MCSM) to regulate tracking states based on motion dynamics and reliability.
-To support large-scale evaluation, we propose MatrixCity Video Object Tracking (MVOT), a synthetic benchmark containing 1,500+ sequences and 157K annotated frames with diverse viewpoints, illumination, and occlusion conditions.
-Extensive experiments on two satellite tracking benchmarks and MVOT show that SatSAM2 outperforms both traditional and foundation model-based trackers, including SAM2 and its variants.
-Notably, on the OOTB dataset, SatSAM2 achieves a 5.84\% AUC improvement over state-of-the-art methods.
+Existing satellite video tracking methods often struggle to generalize across diverse scenes, typically requiring scenario-specific training to achieve satisfactory performance, and remain prone to track loss under occlusion and appearance ambiguity.
+To address these challenges, we propose \textbf{SatSAM2}, a zero-shot satellite video object tracker built upon the foundation model SAM2, designed to adapt promptable segmentation models to the remote sensing domain.
+SatSAM2 introduces two key components: a \textbf{Kalman Filter-based Constrained Motion Module (KFCMM)} that exploits temporal motion cues and historical trajectory information to stabilize localization and suppress drift, and a \textbf{Motion-Constrained State Machine (MCSM)} that dynamically regulates the tracking process by switching between multiple states according to segmentation confidence and motion consistency.
+By integrating motion priors with foundation-model-based visual cues, the proposed framework effectively handles challenges in satellite imagery, including small object size, visually similar targets, and frequent occlusions.
+To support large-scale evaluation, we further construct \textbf{MatrixCity Video Object Tracking (MVOT)}, a synthetic benchmark containing more than 1,500 sequences and 157K annotated frames with diverse viewpoints, illumination conditions, and occlusion scenarios.
+Extensive experiments on two satellite tracking benchmarks and MVOT demonstrate that SatSAM2 consistently outperforms both conventional trackers and recent foundation-model-based methods, including SAM2 and its variants.
+Notably, on the OOTB dataset, SatSAM2 achieves a 5.84\% AUC improvement over state-of-the-art approaches.
 Our code and dataset will be publicly released to encourage further research.